ShouravAhmed/EduOrgList/README.md

 * [x] https://github.com/endSly/world-universities-csv
   * Universities in the US and around the world.
 Data available is "name", "website", "country abbreviation" in CSV format.
 These Data are already available in `EduOrgList/uniAZ`.
 * [x] https://www.international-schools-database.com/
   * [International Schools Database](https://www.international-schools-database.com/about-us) help people to make one of their most important expat parenting decisions, where to send their children to school.
 They provide a huge list of schools available all over the world with detailed information.
 They doesn't provide any API.
-All these data need to be scraped.
+All these data need to be scraped if needed.
-  * Solution: first we grab all available city name and search for school in each of these cities and garbed all these data.

 ### Other public resource and API's